mmz33/mmz33.github.io/_posts/2020-09-05-cuda-notes.md

 ---

 GPU can be much faster than CPU for some computations such as matrix multiplications.
 They are intended to be fast for such computations.
 I find it very important to learn more how to utilize such a hardware to do advanced stuff and more optimizations.
 Especially when it comes to deep learning!
-Thus, this blog contains my notes about CUDA programming which I collected during my learning process.
+Thus, this blog contains my notes about CUDA programming which I collected while learning.
 For reference, you can check this [book](https://developer.nvidia.com/cuda-example).
 You can also find practice code with comments [here](https://github.com/mmz33/practice-cuda).